Criminal Justice Reform

 Bail & Bond Reform

 It’s been said that if the only punishment for a crime is a fine, then that crime only exists for the poor and oppressed.
-But every crime carries with it bail and bond, ensuring that every crime only exists for the poor.
+But for every crime that results in being booked into a jail, then it carries with it bail and bond, ensuring that prolonged detention only exists for the poor.
 It will keep people in jail even though they are not guilty, apart from the crime of being unable to afford bail.
-One judge or a prosecutor deciding to impose an unreasonable cash bail on a person’s freedom is all it takes for an innocent person to lose their house, their job, and all possessions they have.
-These collateral consequences leave traumatic imprints on children, families and communities.
-What the public may not know is that many people will simply plead guilty to a crime they did not commit to getting out of jail faster, only to end up on probation.
+One judge deciding to impose an unreasonable cash bail on a person’s freedom is all it takes for an innocent person to lose their house, their job, and all possessions they have.
+These collateral consequences leave traumatic imprints on children, families, and communities.
+What the public may not know is that many people will simply plead guilty to a crime they did not commit in order to get out of jail faster, only to end up on probation.
 And since probation rules are very strict, many of these innocent people end up back behind bars because they missed a simple phone call or short appointment with their probation officer.

 Healthcare Reform in Jails and Prisons